-School transgender bathroom policy in question - Farmville
+Schools decide upon transgender bathroom policy - Farmville

 Prince Edward County Public Schools (PECPS) received criticism in recent weeks after School Superintendent Dr. Barbara Johnson announced Wednesday, July 14, that transgender students would be required to use private restrooms until the School Board approves a policy on the issue.
 While the Prince Edward School Board does not meet again until Aug.
 4, the first day of school is scheduled for Aug.
 2.

-Dr. Daisy Hicks, superintendent of Buckingham County Public Schools (BCPS) said Monday, July 26, that BCPS has adopted the Virginia School Board Association policy which meets the Virginia Department of Education state policy requirement for transgender bathroom use.
+Dr. Daisy Hicks, superintendent of Buckingham County Public Schools said Monday, July 26, that Buckingham has adopted the Virginia School Board Association policy which meets the Virginia Department of Education state policy requirement for transgender bathroom use.

+Cumberland County Public Schools Superintendent Dr. Chip Jones stated Wednesday, July 28, that Cumberland had also adopted the policy.

 Northam announces funding for clean air in schools

-Note: This article has been updated from its original version after clarification from officials.